coderarjob/meghaos-x86/README.md

 ## Running on host computer.

+Can be run on natively on any x86, x86\_64 computer.
+Flash a pendrive with the floppy image and boot from it.

-Can be run on natively on any x86, x86_64 computer, or on any emulator like Qemu for VirtualBox.
+You can also run it on on an emulator like Qemu for VirtualBox.
 If you have Qemu, just run `./run.sh`.

 To run the unittests do run `./run.sh unittests`.